1pav/webmgen/README.md

 ```
 Usage: webmgen [OPTIONS] FILE
 Convert FILE to VP8-encoded webm.
+Output is saved in the same directory of FILE.
 Where appropriate, options accept the following unit prefixes: K, M, G.

 Options: